ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab05.md

 Your class may define other functions too, either public or private ones.
 In particular, you will probably want to add a hashing function to transform the key values - in our version, function hashkey is a private function.
-And of course, your class must define the private data a Table object stores.</li>
+And of course, your class must define the private data a Table object stores.

+HINT: You will probably want to use chained hashing for this lab.
+That means that each row in your <code>Table</code>
+will be of type <code>std::vector&lt;Entry&gt;</code>.
+It is often convenient to typedef that type to some shorter name, so your method signatures don't get clunky.

 ## Step 3: Write the Table class to implement the header from Step 2